 At the Crossroads of Europe and Asia

 After his victory, Ataturk began transitioning the Ottoman Empire into a European Nation-State.
-This was done through the opening of new schools, initiating government reform programs, and by lowering taxes.
+He oversaw the opening of new schools, began government reform programs, and lowered taxes.
 The emergence of this new type of government in Turkey was the start of its growth into a modernised European nation.

 • Total Area: 783, 562 square km